ByteDance says TikTok will be its subsidiary under deal with Trump

 The current plan for TikTok Global does not involve any transfer of algorithms or technologies, and Oracle will be able to inspect TikTok US's source code, ByteDance said.
 This is akin to US companies such as Microsoft Corp sharing their source code with Chinese technology experts, ByteDance added.

-ByteDance also said a US$5 billion payment reportedly to be made to the US Treasury by TikTok Global is based on estimated income and other taxes the company will need to pay over the next few years and has nothing to do with the deal reached with Oracle and Walmart.
+Oracle and Walmart have said all of TikTok's technology will be in possession of TikTok Global.
+ByteDance also said a US$5 billion payment of taxes TikTok Global is reportedly supposed to make to the US Treasury is based on estimated income and other taxes the company will need to pay over the next few years and has nothing to do with the deal reached with Oracle and Walmart.

-Mr Trump last week had said there would be a US$5 billion US education fund as part of the deal.
+Mr Trump last week had said there would be a US$5 billion US education fund as part of the deal but ByteDance has said it was not aware of this.

+ByteDance owning the majority of TikTok Global and the algorithms means that ByteDance is "not out of the game" and has avoided the worst-case scenario, China's state-run newspaper Global Times said in an editorial published on Sunday.

+Shen Yi, a Fudan University professor, said in a separate article published in the Global Times on Monday that Mr Trump's nod to the deal "could even been seen as a reversal of US President Donald Trump's executive order issued in August" and that it was helped by a "concerted effort" by the Chinese government, ByteDance and US domestic forces.
+"If the Trump administration makes more moves to block the deal, it may encounter direct checks and balances from interest groups of Wall Street."
+REUTERS

 BT is now on Telegram!